ZX80: Hardware

-Internally, the machine was designed by Jim Westwood around a Z80 central processing unit with a clock speed of 3.25 MHz, and was equipped with 1 KB of static RAM and 4 KB of read-only memory (ROM).
-It had no sound output.
+Internally, the machine was designed by Jim Westwood around a Z80 central processing unit with a clock speed of 3.25 MHz, and is equipped with 1 KB of static RAM and 4 KB of read-only memory (ROM).
+It has no sound output.

-The ZX80 was designed around readily available TTL chips; the only proprietary technology was the firmware.
+The ZX80 is designed around readily available TTL ICs, without any custom chips; the only proprietary technology is the firmware.

-The machine was mounted in a small white plastic case, with a one-piece blue membrane keyboard on the front.
+The machine is mounted in a small white plastic case, with a one-piece blue membrane keyboard on the front.
 There were problems with durability, reliability and overheating (despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not ventilation slots).

+Video output is black-and-white, character-based.
+However, the ZX80 character set includes some simple block-based graphics glyphs, allowing basic graphics to be accomplished, with some effort.
+One advantage to using monochrome video is that different colour broadcast standards (e.g. PAL, SECAM) simply were not an issue when the system was sold outside the UK.
+The NTSC standard was different enough that it required a hardware change (including an extra diode).

 Display was over an RF connection to a household television, and simple offline program storage was possible using a cassette recorder.
 The video display generator of the ZX80 used minimal hardware plus a combination of software to generate a video signal.
-This was an idea that was popularised by Don Lancaster in his 1978 book The TV Cheap Video Cookbook and his "TV Typewriter".
-As a result of this approach the ZX80 could only generate a picture when it was idle, i.e. waiting for a key to be pressed.
-When running a BASIC program, or even when pressing a key for any input, the display would, therefore, blank out momentarily while the processor was busy.
-This made moving graphics difficult since the program had to introduce a pause for input to display the next change in graphical output.
+(Some say this was an idea popularised by Don Lancaster in his 1978 book The TV Cheap Video Cookbook and his "TV Typewriter".
+However, that design does not involve a microprocessor for video generation, and is not similar to the ZX80 in other aspects either.
+The ZX80 and ZX81 also employ very specific traits of the Z80 processor.)

+Unlike the later follow up, ZX81, the ZX80 can only generate a picture when it is idle, i.e. waiting for a key to be pressed.
+When running a BASIC program, or when pressing a key during editing, the TV display therefore blanks out (loses synchronisation) momentarily while the processor is busy.
+So a BASIC program has to introduce a pause for input to display the next change in graphical output, making smooth moving graphics impossible.
+This can be overcome only by very clever machine code tricks.
+These effectively have to replace the video rountines in ROM and embed the same in the normal program logic with exact timing, which is extremely cumbersome.
+However, a few such games were developed by skilled users or programmers later on.
-Video output was black-and-white, character-based.
-However, the ZX80 character set included some simple block-based graphics glyphs, allowing basic graphics to be accomplished, with some effort.
-One advantage to using monochrome video is that different colour broadcast standards (e.g. PAL, SECAM) simply weren't an issue when the system was sold outside the UK.

 Firmware

-The ROM contained the Sinclair BASIC programming language, editor, and operating system.
-BASIC commands were not entered by typing them out but were instead selected somewhat similarly to a programmable graphing calculator - each key had a few different functions selected by both context and modes as well as with the shift key.
+The 4 KB ROM contains the Sinclair BASIC programming language, editor, and operating system.
+BASIC commands are not entered by typing them out but are instead selected somewhat similarly to a programmable graphing calculator – each key has a few different functions selected by both context and modes as well as with the shift key.